-WASHINGTON (AP) — For President Barack Obama, an embarrassing diplomatic rebuke by Brazil is compounding an already troublesome stretch for the White House both at home and abroad.
+WASHINGTON (AP) — For President Barack Obama, an embarrassing diplomatic rebuke by Brazil has compounded an already troublesome stretch for the White House both at home and abroad.

-Rousseff's decision deepens the global fallout for Obama from revelations about National Security Agency surveillance programs, which have also angered many Americans.
-The announcement comes amid criticism of Obama's public shifting over the possibility of U.S. military action against Syria.
+Rousseff's decision deepened the global fallout for Obama from revelations about National Security Agency surveillance programs, which have also angered many Americans.
+The announcement also came amid criticism of Obama's public shifting over the threat of U.S. military action against Syria.

 Some foreign policy analysts say such issues raise questions about Obama's standing around the world.

 "The real issue becomes, how does this affect American influence in the world?" said Carl Meacham, director of the Americas program at the Center for Strategic and International Studies.
 He called Rousseff's action "almost unheard of."